PayBy/botim-money-docs/docs/3_Payment/OrderCreation/_jsapi.md

 - **payerMid** <span style={{color:" #7d8793"}}>String</span>

-  Botim Money Business member ID of the payer.
+  Botim Money member ID of the payer.
 It can be obtained through OAuth.
-For details, please view the Botim Money Business OAuth interface document.
+For details, please view the Botim Money OAuth interface document.

-  If this variable is used, Botim Money Business will check whether the actual payer MID is consistent with the passed parameter, and return an error message if they are inconsistent.
+  If this variable is used, Botim Money will check whether the actual payer MID is consistent with the passed parameter, and return an error message if they are inconsistent.

   Example value: 200001200101